-WHAT'S NEW FOR THE SPRING 2025 ADMINISTRATION?
+WHAT'S NEW FOR THE SUMMER/FALL 2025 ADMINISTRATIONS?

-- The ADAM platform is replacing the Pearson Access platform. - LaunchPad serves as a single sign on entry point to the ADAM platform. - MSDE has released a new countdown timer that is independent of the internet.
-The countdown timer is found at http://itempra.org/timer and is an alternative to internet dependent and adbased timers. - The iTempra schedule tool now enables School Test Coordinators (STC) to include both the dates and times for testing. - The MCAP Non-Disclosure Agreement and Test Administration Form and NDA have been updated.
-Please discard prior NDAs and certification of training forms (See Appendix B). - This Test Coordinator Manual (TCM) will cover the MCAP MISA 5 & 8, ELA/L, Mathematics, and Social Studies 8 administrations. - During all Mathematics assessments, students WILL have the ability to review an item once they leave it. - ELA/Math Regular Online Assessments Only: Students are required to answer all parts of a question in order to move forward but will see the Review Menu and Bookmark Button on the toolbar in order to review and modify responses.
+- This Test Coordinator Manual (TCM) will cover the MCAP ELA/L and Math CBT and PBT administrations for Summer and Fall. - Paper-based testing (PBT) & Computer-based testing (CBT) scripts for English Language Arts/ Literacy and Mathematics have been combined into one TAM.
+Schools will no longer receive a separate TAM for PBT. - The MCAP Administration Cheat Sheet is provided as a quick reference guide to help STCs move students or submit a section (See Appendix G). - The iTempra schedule tool now enables School Test Coordinators (STC) to include both the dates and times for testing. - The MCAP Non-Disclosure Agreement and Test Administration Form and NDA have been updated.
+Please discard prior NDAs and certification of training forms (See Appendix B). - During all Mathematics assessments, students WILL have the ability to review an item once they leave it. - ELA/Math Regular Online Assessments Only: Students are required to answer all parts of a question in order to move forward but will see the Review Menu and Bookmark Button on the toolbar in order to review and modify responses.
 Students must complete items in order and carefully check work as they view each item.

-For all assessments, once Session Testing Time has ended for the Section, students MUST exit TestNav and the STC MUST move all students to the next Section of the assessment.
+For all assessments, once Session Testing Time has ended for the Section, students MUST exit TestNav and the STC MUST ENSURE that all students will be on the next Section when they log back into TestNav.
 Students will return to their current Section if this step is not completed.

-- The timing and number of Sections for the 2024-2025 MCAP tests will be as follows: ELA/L will consist of four 70-minute Sections and the Mathematics, MISA 5 & 8, and Social Studies 8 assessments will consist of four 40-minute Sections. - Students taking a Paper administration of the assessment MAY NOT use a device connected to the Internet to access a Desmos calculator during the assessment. - This Test Coordinator Manual (TCM) will reference the new Maryland Assessment, Accessibility and Accommodations Manual (MAAAM).
+- The timing and number of Sections for the 2025-2026 MCAP tests will be as follows: ELA/L will consist of four 70-minute Sections and the Mathematics assessments will consist of four 40-minute Sections. - Students taking a Paper administration of the assessment MAY NOT use a device connected to the Internet to access a Desmos calculator during the assessment. - This Test Coordinator Manual (TCM) will reference the new Maryland Assessment, Accessibility and Accommodations Manual (MAAAM).
 Please use this updated manual when providing accommodations or accessibility features during test administrations.